modphysnobel/modphysnobel.github.io/docs/vol-IV/vol-IV-chap-13-sect-1.md

 	*What are the structures of the atomic nuclei and the elementary particles?*

 	This is the first chapter dedicated to the Universe.
-We describe the levels of operation of the mechanisms of knowledge concerning high energy physics: nuclear physics and particle physics).
+We describe the levels of operation of the mechanisms of knowledge concerning high energy physics: nuclear physics and particle physics.
 A selection of those laboratories, experiments and theories in high energy physics that have been recognized with Nobel Prizes are considered.

 	**Learning objectives of Chapter 13.**